How to Have A Successful Website Strategy Meeting

 This is a professional who helps streamline the process of the project.
 He or she helps simplify communications by being the single point of contact between you and the project team.
-The project manager also provides oversight for project costs and timelines, and ensures that everyone on the team is on the same page and receives the same direction.
+The project manager also provides oversight for project costs and timelines then ensures that everyone on the team is on the same page and receives the same direction.

 The Content Strategist